sparkflows/sparkflows-docs/docs/user-guide/performance/caching-level.rst

 * A Dataset which is used in machine learning.

-* Whenever a Dataset computation is expensive (JOIN etc.), caching can help in case the executor fails, the blocks are evicted from memory.
+* Whenever a Dataset computation is expensive (JOIN etc.), MEMORY_AND_DISK caching level can help in case the executor fails.